China steps up supervision of overseas-listed firms after Didi IPO drama | Technology

 - China

 China will step up supervision of Chinese firms listed offshore, its cabinet said on Tuesday, days after Beijing launched a cybersecurity investigation into ride-hailing giant Didi Global Inc on the heels of its U.S. stock market listing.
-Under the new measures, China will improve regulation of cross-border data flows and security, crack down on illegal activity in the securities market and punish fraudulent securities issuance, market manipulation and insider trading, a statement by China's cabinet said.
+Under the new measures, China will improve regulation of cross-border data flows and security, crack down on illegal activity in the securities market and punish fraudulent securities issuance, market manipulation and insider trading, China's cabinet said in a statement.

 China will also check sources of funding for securities investment and control leverage ratios, it said.
-The move comes amid China's sweeping clampdown on its massive and once-freewheeling online "platform economy", which has been the target of antitrust investigations and penalties as well as increased scrutiny of data security and privacy, and as U.S.-China tensions have spread to capital markets.
+China's shift against companies listed overseas is a significant move in a sweeping clampdown on its massive and once-freewheeling online "platform economy".

+U.S. capital markets have been a lucrative source of funding for Chinese firms over the past decade but the risk of additional scrutiny may now deter domestic firms from listing there.
+Earlier on Tuesday, Didi shares slumped as much as 25% in U.S. pre-market trade ahead of their first session since the Cyberspace Administration of China ordered the company's app be removed from app stores in the country just days after its $4.4 billion listing on the New York Stock Exchange.

+U.S.-listed Chinese companies including Full Truck Alliance and Kanzhun Ltd were also set to open lower on Tuesday after the CAC on Monday announced cybersecurity investigations into their affiliated businesses.
+"Crackdown on Didi opens a new front in China's tech assertiveness: this is now a question of sovereignty," investment research provider TS Lombard's China economist Rory Green wrote in a note.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)